Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 1. From the **Dev Portals** tab, click **Publish to Dev Portals**.

+1. Enable **Require Authentication** then do one of the following:
-1. First toggle on **Require Authentication**.
-If your API Product is already published to a Dev Portal, select **key-auth** in the Auth Strategy drop down for that Dev Portal.
-If your API Product is not yet published click **+ Dev Portal**, select the target Dev Portal in the dropdown, and then select **Key Auth** in the Auth Strategy dropdown selection.
+  * If your API product is already published to a Dev Portal, select **key-auth** in the Auth Strategy menu for that Dev Portal.
+  * If your API product is not published, add a **Dev Portal**, select the target Dev Portal in the menu, and then select **Key Auth** in the Auth Strategy menu.

 1. Enable **Accept application registrations** for each Dev Portal to allow developers to register their applications to consume this API.